 At SSU we strive for an inclusive, welcoming campus environment where all campus members feel inspired and supported to thrive, can speak freely and feel heard, and view differences among individuals as a collective strength.

 In Fall 2020, the President’s Advisory Council (PAC) on Diversity, Equity, Campus Climate, and Inclusion undertook plans to launch SSU’s first ever campus-wide Campus Climate survey.
-They identified the nationally renowned Viewfinder Campus Climate Surveys to conduct the survey for students, staff, faculty, and administrators from April 2 - April 30, 2021.
+A subcommittee made up of students, staff, faculty, and administrators identified the nationally renowned Viewfinder Campus Climate Surveys to conduct the survey for the entire SSU community beginning April 2 - April 30, 2021.

 Colleges and universities often conduct Campus Climate surveys as a way to understand in depth how people feel about being part of the community; how happy they are; how well-supported they feel in their studies and work; and where things need to be strengthened or improved.
 SSU is undertaking this survey to confirm and celebrate our areas of strength and identify for intervention existing challenges and unmet needs.

 - Jeff Banks, Senior Associate Vice President for University Personnel (Co-Chair)

 - Daniel Malpica, Professor, Chicano and Latino Studies, McNair Scholars Program Director (Co-Chair)